Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Idealized GCM and experimental setup

 The priors for these parameters are taken to be logit-normal and lognormal distributions, $\mathrm{RH}\sim \mathrm{Logitnormal}(0, 1)$ and $\tau\sim \mathrm{Lognormal}(12~\mathrm{h}, (12~\mathrm{h})^2)$.
 That is, we define the invertible transformation

 which transforms each parameter to values along the real axis.
-We label the transformed (or computational) parameters as $\bbb[\theta]= \mathcal{T}(\mathrm{RH}, \tau)$, and the untransformed (or physical) parameters (relative humidity and timescale) are uniquely defined by $\mmm[T]^{-1}(\bbb[\theta])$.
-We apply our calibration methods in the space of the transformed parameters $\bbb[\theta]$, where priors are unit-free, normally distributed, and unbounded; meanwhile, the climate model uses the physical parameters $\mmm[T]^{-1}(\bbb[\theta])$, with $\mathrm{RH}\in[0,1]$ and $\tau \in [0,\infty)$.
+We label the transformed (or computational) parameters as $\bbb[\theta]= \mathcal{T}(\mathrm{RH}, \tau)$.
+The untransformed (or physical) parameters (relative humidity and timescale) are uniquely defined by $\mmm[T]^{-1}(\bbb[\theta])$.
+We apply our calibration methods in the space of the transformed parameters $\bbb[\theta]$, where priors are unit-free, normally distributed, and unbounded; meanwhile, the idealized GCM uses the physical parameters $\mmm[T]^{-1}(\bbb[\theta])$, with $\mathrm{RH}\in[0,1]$ and $\tau \in [0,\infty)$.
 In this way, the prior distributions enforce physical constraints on the parameters.